-FILTER magazine-motto: "Good music will prevail" focuses primarily on up-and-coming bands and the musicians that form them, and the national and international concert and festival scene.
+FILTER magazine-motto: "Good music will prevail"-focuses primarily on up-and-coming bands and the musicians that form them, and the national and international concert and festival scene.
 The publication's name comes from wanting to filter out the good bands from the vast multitude of groups now performing.

-FILTER's inclusion of other art and entertainment themes besides music recently gave McGuire the opportunity to interview film director Spike Jonze in his L.A. home for an article about his new movie, Where the Wild Things Are.
-He also interviewed singer Karen O of the band Yeah Yeah Yeahs, who is heard on the film's soundtrack.
+FILTER's inclusion of other art and entertainment themes besides music recently gave McGuire the opportunity to interview film director Spike Jonze in his L.A. home for an article about his new movie, Where the

-Even though he's been settled in Los Angeles for six years now after his initial year of wanderlust, McGuire scratches his travel itch by attending music festivals in far flung locations, as part of his job.
+Even though he's been settled in Los Angeles for six years now after his initial year of wander-lust, McGuire scratches his travel itch by attending music festivals in far flung locations, as part of his job.
 He recently returned from a festival in Poland, where he checked out a number of new bands.